Walter B. Slocombe

-Walter Becker Slocombe (born September 23, 1941) is a former Under Secretary of Defense for Policy (1994–2001) and was the Senior Advisor for Security and Defense to the Coalition Provisional Authority in Baghdad (2003).
+Walter Becker Slocombe (born Walter Becker Brakeman; September 23, 1941) is a former Under Secretary of Defense for Policy (1994–2001) and was the Senior Advisor for Security and Defense to the Coalition Provisional Authority in Baghdad (2003).

 A lawyer and career federal official, Slocombe joined the staff of the National Security Council in 1969.
 Prior to that, he worked as a law clerk for Supreme Court Justice Abe Fortas.
 Slocombe currently sits on the Board of Directors at the Atlantic Council, is a four-time recipient of an award for Distinguished Public Service and a member of the Council on Foreign Relations.
 He currently practices law with the Washington firm of Caplin & Drysdale.

 Education

 Slocombe was born in Albuquerque, New Mexico and raised in Ann Arbor, Michigan, where he graduated from Tappan Junior High School in 1955 and the University High School in 1959.
 He earned a B.A. degree from the School of Public and International Affairs at Princeton University in 1963, where he received the Moses Taylor Pyne Honor Prize, the highest general distinction conferred on an undergraduate.
 Slocombe was also a Rhodes Scholar, studying Soviet politics at Balliol College, Oxford, from 1963 to 1965.
 He graduated summa cum laude with a LL.B. degree from Harvard Law School in 1968 and was admitted to the bar in 1970.